snizam001/greenPipes/README.md

           greenPipe pipeline (version 3.0): April, 2023

-          For the manual go to https://greenPipe.readthedocs.io/en/latest/
+          For the manual go to https://greenPipe.readthedocs.io/en/latest/ (not prepared)

           optional arguments:
             -h, --help            show this help message and exit